davidlattimore/wild/CONTRIBUTING.md

 cargo +nightly fmt
 ```

+### Naming

+When in doubt, do what is done in the Rust standard library. e.g. when making a name CamelCase, only
+the first letter of each "word" should be uppercase even if the "word" is an acronym.
+You can see
+this in the standard library with types like `TcpStream` and `IoSlice`.

 ### One import per line

 One style thing that might be slightly different is that we use one import per line. i.e. we don't